Ping-pong partitions and locally discrete groups of real-analytic circle diffeomorphisms, I: Construction: Markov partitions versus ping-pong partitions

 \section{Markov partitions versus ping-pong partitions}

-In \cite{Bowen-Series}, Bowen and Series described a natural way to encode the action of a Fuchsian group $\Gamma$ on the circle, constructing \emph{Markov partitions}.
+In \cite{Bowen-Series}, Bowen and Series described a natural way to encode the action of a Fuchsian group $\Gamma\subset \PSL(2,\R)$ on the circle, constructing \emph{Markov partitions}.
 Informally speaking, a Markov partition is a finite collection of non-overlapping intervals of the circle, together with a map $T$ piecewise defined over each of these intervals, coinciding with the generator of the Fuchsian group that performs an expansion of the interval.
 In the construction, the map $T$ is \emph{expanding} and \emph{orbit equivalent} to the action of $\Gamma$ on the circle.
 Using this construction, Bowen and Series succeeded in studying several ergodic properties of the action of~$\Gamma$ on $\T$.

-In a similar spirit, in \cite{DKN2009}, Deroin, Kleptsyn and Navas associate a Markov partition with any locally discrete, finitely generated group $\Gamma$ of $C^2$ circle diffeomorphisms verifying what they call property~$(\star)$, or $(\Lambda\star)$.
+In a similar spirit, in \cite{DKN2009}, with motivation from the ergodic theory of foliations, Deroin, Kleptsyn, and Navas associate a Markov partition with any locally discrete, finitely generated group $\Gamma$ of $C^2$ circle diffeomorphisms verifying what they call property~$(\star)$, or $(\Lambda\star)$.
 (Their construction is reminiscent of \cite{CantwellConlon1,CantwellConlon2}.)
 In this case, the map $T$ that they define is also expanding and orbit equivalent to $\Gamma$.
 The explicit construction was pursued in \cite{FK2012_C_eng}.
 In \cite{DKN2014}, the same authors directly work with locally discrete, free groups of real-analytic diffeomorphisms, and they build an associated Markov partition, thus showing that such a group necessarily has property~$(\star)$, or $(\Lambda\star)$.
-In the latter situation, the Markov partition is actually a \emph{ping-pong partition}, in the sense that the generators of the free group play ping-pong with the intervals of the partition.
-In both situations the Markov partition are obtained using techniques of control of the affine distortion.
+In the latter situation, the Markov partition actually comes from a \emph{ping-pong partition}, in the sense that the generators of the free group play ping-pong with the intervals of the partition.
+In both situations the Markov partitions that Deroin--Kleptsyn--Navas consider, are obtained using techniques of control of the affine distortion.